-Digital Media Design is a Division of Art major combining aspects of art, communications, business, and digital media.
+Digital Media Design combines aspects of art, communications, business, and digital media.
 Students study with a variety of instructors with expertise in graphic design, photography, publishing, video, audio, animation, web design, marketing, and business information systems.
 Students develop a broad range of communication skills in visualization, communication, presentation, writing, and technology.

 These skills provide an excellent foundation for careers in publishing, graphic design, web design, multimedia, arts administration, copywriting, and specialist careers in the art, design, and digital media industries.
 Many classes will be held in the new Media Arts Center.
 Students will experience lectures, workshops, tutorials, and project work.
 Opportunities for independent learning and internships will be readily available.